-SMP6 - Subtidal MP6 - Subtidal soft-bottom communities Rationale Soft-bottom zones are generally of simple structure, low productivity and diversity.
+SMP6 - Subtidal soft-bottom communities Rationale Soft-bottom zones are generally of simple structure, low productivity and diversity.
 Silt habitats occur in more sheltered shoreline areas, while sand occurs in offshore regions.
 Such habitats support burrowing and filter-feeding organisms and a range of surface foraging organisms.
 Sediments in the region are generally considered to be of good condition.
 Performance measures includes: Diversity of species; Abundance (% cover or density); Mortality of grazing fauna; and Water and sediment quality.
 Objectives To characterise the status of subtidal benthic habitats and quantify any impacts to functional groups, abundance and density as a consequence of a hydrocarbon spill and associated response activities.
 Baseline Data from OMP4.
 Refer to Appendix A and ICT toolbox for additional baseline data available.
 Initiation criteria OMPs 1, 2 or 4 predict subtidal soft-bottom communities may be impacted by a hydrocarbon spill.
 Termination criteria Sediment infaunal diversity consistent with baseline levels (e.g. no control chart breaches and/or significant difference to control sites).
-Tactics Access existing baseline data; Conduct pre-exposure surveys of high priority protection areas and areas with data gaps; Post-impact monitoring to be conducted in collaboration with DBCA and D Marine survey via snorkel or surface supply using transects or random/reg quadrat assessment; and Collection of water and sediment samples for analysis.
-These tactics are detailed within Guideline M.12 (Guideline for monitoring damage to marine flora) (AMSA 2003a); and van Keulen and Langdon (2011).
-Indication of Field assessment team x minimum 3 people per team; resources required Sampling vessel with geo-referencing; required ROV operators; NATA accredited laboratory for sample analysis; Sample containers and preservative solution; Decontamination/washing facilities; Sample storage and refrigeration; Waterproof digital still cameras and video cameras (high definition with GPS) and ROV array; and Satellite imagery.
-Possible provider(s) and competencies BMT Oceanica Planned by technical advisor, with the field team experienced in the operation of ROVs and/or grab sampling and experience in BPPH classification.
+Potential Tactics Access existing baseline data; and Standard Operating Conduct pre-exposure surveys of high priority protection areas and areas with data gaps; Procedures Post-impact monitoring to be conducted in collaboration with DBCA and DoT; Marine survey via snorkel or surface supply using transects or random/regular quadrat assessment; and Collection of water and sediment samples for analysis.
+The following references are provided as guides for standard operating procedures that may be implemented under Study SMP6: • Oil Spill Monitoring Handbook (Hook et al 2016) Parks Victoria Standard Operating Procedure for Biological Monitoring of Subtidal Reefs (Edmunds and Hart 2005) Additional guidance includes: AMSA.
+2003.
+Oil Spill Monitoring Handbook.

-SMP6 - Subtidal SMP6 - Subtidal soft-bottom communities Spatial extent Throughout EMBA.
+SMP6 - Subtidal soft-bottom communities Indication of • Field assessment team x minimum 3 people per team; resources Sampling vessel with geo-referencing; required ROV operators; NATA accredited laboratory for sample analysis; Sample containers and preservative solution; Decontamination/washing facilities; Sample storage and refrigeration; Waterproof digital still cameras and video cameras (high definition with GPS) and ROV array; and Satellite imagery.
+Possible provider(s) and competencies experienced technical advisor, with the field team I in the operation of ROVs and/or grab d experience in BPPH classification.
+Spatial extent Throughout EMBA.
 Design elements Benthic grab samples, fauna identified by expert.
-Sampling regime follows sediment sampling: initial gradient analysis, and follow up control charting of faunal diversity and abundance.
+Sampling regime follows sediment sampling: initial gradient analysis and follow up control charting of faunal diversity and abundance.
 ROV assessment.
-During and post-spill activities During : Preparation, establish sampling gradient based on operational sediment samples.
-Post-spill: Monitor and report until termination.
+During and post-spill During : Preparation, establish sampling gradient based on operational sediment samples. activities Post-spill: Monitor and report until termination.
 Implementation Requires marine transport to offshore sites, with some locations as subset of those sampled for sediments and water.
 Analysis and reporting Data stored in spatially explicit database, analysed as control charts and/or BACI design and presented as environmental report card section.